VallishaM/attendanceMarker/README.md

 ## What must you do? ##

+Note;

-Note - Downloaded CSV file is referred to as "Source file"
+Downloaded CSV file is referred to as "Source file"

-     - The excel file that has a column with the header "Name"(case sensitive) is referred to as destination file
+The excel file that has a column with the header "Name"(case sensitive) is referred to as destination file

 In the destination folder, under the column "Name", the names of students in the class must be there.